Art Classes for 2018

 - At the end of each semester, we’ll have a Student Art Show.

 - Okay, are you ready?
 You can register online or in person at Atoka Town Hall.

 Signing up is super dee duper easy using the TownofAtoka.com/LetsPlay website.
 Use this “Register For Art Classes” button (the picture over in the right side column) and you’ll be directed to a website where you can register your child(ren) and pay for the class.
 The system is safe and secure.
 You can pay with Visa, MasterCard, or Discover.
 If you wish to pay in person with cash, credit/debit cards, or checks, you may do this as well.
 Just come by Atoka Town Hall Monday-Friday 8am-5pm.

 How does class enrollment work?

 Each class is 1 hour for 8 weeks.
 When you enroll your child(ren), (s)he will be enrolled for the entire course.
 You pay when you enroll your child(ren).
 The course tuition is $60.
 This is a great price as it includes all instruction and studio time.
 There is no registration fee.
 You may opt to purchase a supply kit, or bring supplies from home.
-A list of all supplies can be found above along with the schedule and description for each class.
+A list of all supplies can be found with the class description along with the schedule for each class.
 You may pay with cash, debit/credit cards, and/or checks.